Buffalo Bills vs. Atlanta Falcons NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Falcons stats and trends

-- Atlanta has played 15 games, with five wins against the spread.

-- Atlanta's games this year have gone over the point total in 40% of its opportunities (six times in 15 games with a set point total).
+- Atlanta's games this year have gone over the total in six out of 15 opportunities (40%).

 - When Atlanta puts up more than 17.6 points, it is 4-4 against the spread and 6-2 overall.